sudikshas/DSC180A-Q1-Project-Repo/README.md

 Group Members Work Contributions:
-- Pratyush Juneja: Worked on the final replication report and demo notebook -Sudiksha - Worked on setting up the Grad-CAM code and applying it to COCO dataset
+- Pratyush Juneja: Worked on the final replication report and demo notebook
+- Sudiksha: Worked on setting up the Grad-CAM code and applying it to COCO dataset